 Charley: Atheism is a realisation, not a religion.
 Religion sets illusionary boundaries, confines people in an unprogressive state.
 Holds back advancement and keeps mindsets stactic and unproductive.
 If atheists bash Christianity more than the other religions, it’s because Christianity invades people’s personal space and they go to extra lengths to make those who do not live by their standard to do so by imposing their views on government policies and they do not understand that religion is personal commitment.

-Victor: “Those people were not atheists.”
-This remark makes me question the extent of your “research” in this Information Age.
+Victor: Marvin, you wrote that “Those people were not atheists.”
+This makes me question the extent of your “research” in this Information Age.
 Here are some examples of Christian/theist scientists and their fields:

 Acoustics: Joseph Henry (1797-1878), Lord Rayleigh (1842-1919); Aerodynamic/Aeronautics: Francesco Lana de Terzi (c.
 1631-1687), George Cayley (1773-1857)